 - JLEN, through its subsidiaries, owns 80% of the equity and 100% of the shareholder loans in Shanks Dumfries & Galloway Holdings, a subsidiary of which has a PFI concession to process municipal waste until 2029.
 The other 20% of the equity is owned by Renewy (formerly Shanks PFI Investments Limited).
-The sites have been operational since 2007. - They operate a Mechanical Biological Treatment (Mechanical Biological Treatment) plant, together with a number of other associated facilities including a transfer station and composting plant.
-The Mechanical Biological Treatment plant produces solid recoverable fuel as well as other recyclable items. - Revenue is linked to the weight of waste processed.
-There is a guaranteed minimum tonnage (89% of target until 2025 and 80% thereafter), which underpins the project's revenues. - The Dumfries & Galloway waste project was financed by a long term £25.2m non-recourse project finance debt facility in 2008 and this is amortising (they are paying off both the principal and interest) so that the final repayment is due in September 2025.
+The sites have been operational since 2007. - They operate a Mechanical Biological Treatment (MBT) plant, together with a number of other associated facilities including a transfer station and composting plant.
+The MBT plant produces solid recoverable fuel (SRF) as well as other recyclable items. - Revenue is linked to the weight of waste processed.
+There is a guaranteed minimum tonnage (89% of target until 2025 and 80% thereafter), which underpins the project's revenues. - The Dumfries & Galloway waste project was financed by a long term £25.2m non-recourse project finance debt facility in 2008 and this is amortising so that the final repayment is due in September 2025.
 The balance outstanding as at 30 September 2016 was £18.7 million.
 The loan principal is hedged via an interest rate swap expiring in March 2025.